gumaerc-testorg/res.21g-108-spring-2024/content/pages/project-instructions.md

 ## Instructor Interview

-In this [interview](https://www.youtube.com/watch?v=EonlJz49iBQ), the instructor discusses this project in which Chinese heritage language students explore the meaning of their Chinese names and create an online book based on their discoveries.
+In this {{% resource_link "693716c5-179d-4613-8a8b-1262f45ffa8f" "interview" %}}, the instructor discusses this project in which Chinese heritage language students explore the meaning of their Chinese names and create an online book based on their discoveries.